Esri/arcgis-maps-sdk-swift-samples/Shared/Samples/Display scene/README.md

 ## How it works

 1. Create a `Scene` object with `arcGISImagery` basemap style.
-2. Create an `ArcGISTiledElevationSource` object and add it to a `Surface` object.
+2. Create a `Surface` object.
+3. Add an `ArcGISTiledElevationSource` object to the surface.
-3. Set the `Surface` object to the scene's basemap surface.
+4. Set the surface to the scene's basemap surface.
-4. Create a `SceneView` view with the scene.
+5. Create a `SceneView` view with the scene.

 ## Relevant API